SACAS went Global

 For the purposes of this procedure, where all actions reasonably expected of SACAS Ireland have been taken, it is deemed that “agreement has been reached on the satisfactory resolution of the complaint”, whether or not the complainant agrees to the resolution or considers it to be “satisfactory”.

-All complaints will be handled in the same manner and with the same objectivity and the same effort will be given to ensure proper corrective action is taken and preventive actions are put into place to prevent re-occurrence.
+All complaints will be handled in the same manner and with the same objectivity, and the same effort will be made to ensure that proper corrective action is taken and preventive actions are implemented to prevent recurrence.

-Written feedback will be given to the complainant on actions taken.
+Written feedback will be provided to the complainant regarding the actions taken.

 1.7 Corrective Action or Service Improvement

-Long-term corrective action or preventative action or suggested service improvements, which were identified by this procedure should be brought to the management review meeting for determination of the appropriate cause of action.
+Long-term corrective actions, preventative actions, or suggested service improvements identified by this procedure should be presented at the management review meeting for determination of the appropriate course of action.

 1.8 Information made publicly available regarding a complaint

 If a complaint was raised in the public and the complaint was investigated through a short notice audit and non-conformances were identified, a proper press release will be compiled with the advice of the legal advisors of the certified client as well as the legal advisors of SACAS Ireland with a summary report which includes the corrective action plans as determined by the certified client, will be made available to the public.
-If the certified client refuses to make any information publicly available, SACAS Ireland reserves the right then to withdraw certification.
-SACAS Ireland will not be held responsible for any financial claims because of poor services or products delivered by the certified company whether or not made information available publicly or not.
+If the certified client refuses to make any information publicly available, SACAS Ireland reserves the right to withdraw certification.
+SACAS Ireland will not be held responsible for any financial claims arising from poor services or products delivered by a certified company, regardless of whether the information was made publicly available or not.

-If a complaint was raised in the public and the complaint was investigated on short notice and no non-conformances were identified, a proper press release will be compiled with the advice of the legal advisors of the certified client as well as the legal advisors of SACAS with a summary report, will be made available to the public.
-SACAS Ireland will not be held responsible for any financial claims because of poor services or products delivered by the certified company whether or not made information available publicly or not.
+If a complaint was raised in the public and the complaint was investigated on short notice and no non-conformances were identified, a proper press release will be compiled with the advice of the legal advisors of the certified client, as well as the legal advisors of SACAS, with a summary report, and will be made available to the public.
+SACAS Ireland will not be held responsible for any financial claims arising from poor services or products delivered by a certified company, regardless of whether the information was made publicly available or not.

 1.9.
 Management Reporting

 1.9.1.
-The Quality Manager shall ensure all components of the complaints register is maintained in a current state, and available for review on a monthly basis by the Chief Executive Officer.
+The Quality Manager shall ensure all components of the complaints register are maintained in a current state and available for review on a monthly basis by the Chief Executive Officer.

 1.9.2.
 The Quality Manager shall ensure records of all completed complaint forms and related documentation are maintained as per our own Procedure.